Banking & Insurance - February 18th

 A term deposit is an investment of cash placed with a financial institution for a fixed period of time, known as the term, with a fixed interest rate for your return at the end of the term.
-Term deposits are commonly referred to as a TD but can also be known as a certificate of deposit or CD.
+Term deposits are commonly referred to as a TD but can also be known as a certificate of deposit or CD, a time deposit or “bonds”.

-Fixed terms can typically range from 1 month to 5 years and the money can usually only be withdrawn at the end of the term.
-If you need to with draw your funds before the end of the set term, you may receive an interest rate penalty.
+Fixed terms can typically range from one month to five years – but some can be up to ten years – and the money can usually only be withdrawn at the end of the term.
+If you need to withdraw your funds before the end of the set term, you may receive an interest rate penalty.

-Applying for a term deposit is essentially the same as applying for a normal savings bank account, and most applications can be made online these days.
+Applying for a term deposit is essentially the same as applying for a normal savings bank account, and most applications can be made online.

 The Reserve Bank also introduced retail and wholesale bank guarantees to help restore consumer confidence in banking, and ensure the banking sector had access to adequate liquidity.
+Liquidity is the liquid assets – or cash on hand – a bank has so that it can meet payments in case of economic uncertainty.
 Deposits represent a liability for banks, and deposits are lent out to become income-producing assets.

-By March 2016, the Reserve bank had adjusted the OCR – fluctuating up and down – a further 12 times.
+By January 2019, the Reserve bank had adjusted the official cash rate – fluctuating up and down – a further 14 times.
+As at February 2019, the OCR is at a record low 1.75%.

 In 2015, the Reserve Bank of New Zealand lowered the Official Cash Rate four times, bringing it to 2.50 in December.
 In June 2015, the OCR was at 3.25, but 12 months on, it is now at 2.25.
 A low cash rate doesn’t necessarily mean a lower rate for term deposits, as it’s not the only factor banks consider.
 However, banks rates traditionally do closely follow the OCR.